 Dental local anesthetics options

 Lidocaine – use 1:200k instead of 1:1ook since same effectiveness and less risk, use 1:50k for hemostasis.
 We consider lidocaine and prilocaine the safest local anesthetic for use during pregnancy.

 Mepivicaine – no epi last 20-40 pupal 2-3 h soft tissue.
-Lower pKa than lidocaine so better for tissue with inflammation, infection, and re-injection.
+Lowest pKa so better for tissue with inflammation, infection, and re-injection.
 Shorter onset and longer duration than lidocaine.
 More effective IAN for teeth getting RCT with apical periodontists Visconti JOE 2016